-Example: If your organization falls within the EMEA region (including, but not limited to UK, France, Germany, Switzerland), all days listed under EMEA are holidays Khoros Support will be observing during 2018.
+Example: If your organization falls within the EMEA region (including, but not limited to UK, France, Germany, Switzerland), all days listed under EMEA are holidays Khoros Support will be observing that year.

 Standard support coverage will resume on the next business day.

 Note: We're prepared to support any severity level 1 issue all year round, 24x7x365.
 Should the need for this arise, be sure to include the nature of the service outage or security risk, a link to the impacted environment, and your contact information.
 To receive severity 1 support at any time, email firstname.lastname@example.org.

 When you submit a case to Khoros, we do our utmost to ensure that your case is taken care of.

 As an organization that is focused on customer satisfaction and success, our normal case update cadence for highly impacted customer support tickets is as follows:

 Sev 1: Every 60 minutes or less, based on material updates Sev 2: Every 3 business days